bcgov/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 <kbd>![](./images/07_persistent_config_02.png)</kbd>

 - In the Web Console, go to `+Add` and select `YAML`
-- Paste in the following ConfigMap Code, replace [username] with your username and save
+- Paste in the following ConfigMap Code, replace [username] with your username and create this object
 ```yaml
 apiVersion: v1
 data: